Spring Lawn Care Bootcamp

 Now I can just sit back and relax, right?

-Of course you want to spend the summer enjoying your new and beautiful lawn, inviting the envious neighbours over for drinks and letting the kids roll around in the yard.
+Of course, you want to spend the summer enjoying your new and beautiful lawn, inviting the envious neighbours over for drinks, and letting the kids roll around in the yard.
 But don’t forget that a healthy lawn requires some maintenance.

 We also recommend fertilizing at the beginning of July, for summer nutrition, as well as in the fall to help your yard survive the winter.
+Let your lawn fill up on nutrition before becoming dormant for the colder portion of the year.